 Nonprofits that made the online giving process as easy as possible raised more in December.
-If you weren’t one of them, now is the time to simplify.
+If you weren’t one of them, now is the time to simplify!

 We’ve all heard the phrase work smarter, not harder.
-And we know people in development certainly work hard.
+And we know people in nonprofit development certainly work hard.

 It’s as simple as adding a few buttons and a line of text on your donation confirmation page.

 Please consider furthering your impact by inviting your friends to support our mission.

 Include one-click sharing options for email and your social media channels.